liaw-primalux/ladalilada/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Deploy to Firebase
+If not already installed, run
+npm install -g firebase-tools

+In root folder, run
+firebase login

+Then run the following, and select Hosting when prompted. firebase init

+Select existing Firebase project, and specify public directory as dist/ladalilada.
+Choose Yes to configure as single-page app.

+Run
+ng build --configuration production

+Finally run
+firebase deploy